Components

 Don't mix card types within the same card group.

 Cards per row dictates the number of cards in a row.
-Sometimes this can be adjusted based on total card number or breakpoint to avoid orphaning single card in the last row.
+You can choose this based on total card number or breakpoint to avoid orphaning a single card in the last row.

-Note: Card Groups should always contain a minimum of two cards.
-Consider using another component if you only need to highlight a single item.
+Note: Card groups contain a minimum of two cards.
+Use another component if you need to highlight a single item.

-On Large and Medium breakpoints, cards can be displayed in columns of two, three, or four.
+Cards can be displayed in columns of two, three, or four for medium and large breakpoints.

 Accordion anatomy diagram

-On Small breakpoints, cards are presented in a two-column layout.
-On X-Small breakpoints, all cards stack within a single column.
+Cards are presented in a two-column layout for small breakpoints.
+For x-small breakpoints, all cards stack within a single column.

 Accordion anatomy diagram

-Example of how a card group containing three cards responds to various breakpoints.
+Example of a card group containing three cards across various breakpoints.

 Guidelines

-The height of the largest card in a group will determine the height for all cards.
+The height of the tallest card in a group will determine the height for all cards.

 Accordion mouse interaction diagram